 - Spasticity: Due to continuous involuntary muscle contractions, spasticity causes stiffness or tightness in muscles that affects movement.

 - Huntington’s disease: An inherited disease, Huntington’s is a progressive disease that breaks down the nerve cells in the brain and causes functional, cognitive or psychiatric issues.
+UH Neurological Institute is pleased to offer expert diagnosis and treatment for patients and families at the Huntington’s Disease Clinic.

 - Tourette syndrome: A type of tic disorder, Tourette syndrome is a condition that causes involuntary and repeated movement or vocalizations.